miguelgallo/SlimmedNtuple/README.md

 Install all additional packages that are not included in the $CMSSW_RELEASE_BASE

-*PS.: The consecutive* scram b -j8 *commands is just to check each package installation*
+*PS.: The consecutive* scram b -j8 *commands are being made just to check each package installation*

 ```
 git cms-init